 The teaching packs present a summary of a selection of stories from deported people from Guernsey and Jersey, and each story comes with associated questions for debate and consideration in the classroom.
 These encourage pupils to think about choices made during the German occupation of the Channel Islands and how they might have responded in a similar position.
 Pupils will also be encouraged to think about consequences of actions, bravery, and standing up to Nazism.

 In the school year beginning in the autumn of 2018, the teaching packs will be used in schools for the first time.
-Teacher training workshops were run in September 2018 and the videos made of sessions are available below, beneath the teaching materials.
+Teacher training workshops were run in September 2018 and the videos made of sessions are available at the bottom of the page.

 The 12 case studies of the teaching pack (available as downloadable PDFs) are below.
 These combine both Jewish case studies and those of other victims of Nazism, specifically the political prisoners (resisters) deported for acts of protest, defiance and resistance.
 Each case study is accompanied by questions for discussion in the classroom.
 Notes for teachers are also provided to help with classroom discussions.
 Teachers will also find useful a publication by the International Holocaust Remembrance Alliance (IHRA) on Recommendations for Teaching and Learning about the Holocaust.